Covered Garden Bridges Have Long Lifespans

 About the Author

-This is a reproduction of a book published before 1923.
+This is an EXACT reproduction of a book published before 1923.
+This IS NOT an OCR’d book with strange characters, introduced typographical errors, and jumbled words.
 This book may have occasional imperfections such as missing or blurred pages, poor pictures, errant marks, etc. that were either part of the original artifact, or were introduced by the scanning process.
-We believe this work is culturally important, and despite the imp…
+We believe this work is cultu…

 Bridges: Amazing Structures to Design, Build & Test (Kaleidoscope Kids)